Labor board seeks to force Amazon to reinstate fired worker

-NEW YORK (AP) — A federal labor board is seeking the reinstatement of an Amazon employee who was fired after leading a protest in the early days of the pandemic calling for the company to do more to protect workers against COVID-19.
+NEW YORK (AP) — A federal labor board is seeking to reinstate an Amazon employee who was fired in the early days of the pandemic after leading a protest calling for the company to do more to protect workers against COVID-19.

-Gerald Bryson, who worked at an Amazon warehouse in the New York borough of Staten Island, helped lead the protest outside a warehouse in April 2020.
+Gerald Bryson, who worked at an Amazon warehouse in the New York City borough of Staten Island, helped lead the April 2020 protest.
 Frank Kearl, Bryson’s attorney, said while off the job during the protest, Bryson got into a dispute with another worker.
 Amazon later fired him for violating its vulgar-language policy.

 Bryson filed an unfair labor practice case in 2020, claiming Amazon retaliated against him.
-The National Labor Relations Board said later that year it found merit in the complaint.
+Later that year, the National Labor Relations Board said it found merit in the complaint.

-Seattle-based Amazon has previously said Bryson was “witnessed by other employees bullying and intimidating a female associate.”
-It did not immediately reply to a request for comment on Thursday.
+Amazon workers are pushing to unionize at the Staten Island warehouse where Bryson worked and at a warehouse in Bessemer, Alabama.
+Pro-union workers have complained of long shifts and little time to take breaks.

+The Staten Island facility will start in-person voting next week on whether to form a union, while those in Bessemer are currently casting mail ballots.

 If the court approves the labor board’s request, Bryson would be able to return to his job at Amazon.